krferrier/EWAS/README.md

 with a refGene gene track underneath, and the accompanying `.tsv` lists the genes in that window.

-These files are not tracked by Snakemake, for the reason given under [Output Files](#output-files). `scripts/dmr_plot.R` has further cosmetic options (point jitter, zoom midlines, gene label size, combined-figure dimensions, panel label size) that are not surfaced in the config; change the script's defaults if you need them.

 ## Dry Run & DAG